cwfaizan/cwf_job_portal_firebase/README.md

-# Flutter Mobile App (Job Portal) with Firebase
+# Flutter Mobile App (Job Portal)
+This project is Android and iOS Mobile App, developed in Dart Flutter framwork.

 # Job Portal with Firebase, riverpod & go_router

-This project is flutter mobile application, following functionality has implemented in this app:
+Following functionality has implemented in this app:
 - Repository pattern
 - Firebase Authentication
 - Post/create new job